bhatrahuls/Age-Calculator/README.md

 This is a simple python project with a GUI that returns the age of the person whose details are entered.

 Inputs:
-Name
+Name,
-Year of birth
+Year of birth,
-Month of birth
+Month of birth,
 Day of birth
  (All numeric format)

 Output format:
 {NAME} your age is {YEARS}Year(s),{MONTH}Month(s),{DAYS}Day(s)